epiforecasts/covid-global/README.md

 # National level estimates of the time-varying reproduction number for Covid-19

 This repository contains estimates of the time-varying reproduction number for every country in the world listed in the ECDC Covid-19 data source.
 Summarised estimates can be found in `cases/summary` and `deaths/summary` (based on cases and deaths respectively).
+Estimates for each country can be found in `cases/national` and `deaths/national`.
+Estimates are generated using [`{EpiNow2}`](https://epiforecasts.io/EpiNow2/) and presented on [epiforecasts.io/covid](https://epiforecasts.io/covid) (which also outlines the method used).

 ## Updating the estimates